 Directory Services: What is a Responsibility Center Account Administrator?

 University academic and administrative units are grouped into Responsibility Centers (RCs).
-In order to limit the number of individuals with privileges to create and manage sponsored accounts, each RC has designated Responsibility Center Account Administrators (RC Administrators) to manage computing resources.
+To limit the number of individuals that can create and manage sponsored accounts, each RC has designated Responsibility Center Account Administrators (RC Administrators) to manage computing resources.
 RC Administrators assist faculty and staff with their primary accounts.
 They are responsible for distributing initial passwords to new University employees.
 They can also create sponsored accounts for approved purposes.
 A current list of RC Administrators is available at the bottom of this page.

 RC Administrator Roles and Responsibilities

 It is important for RC Administrators to fulfill their responsibilities and adhere to the guidelines below.
 Properly managing University resources ensures that unnecessary and unused accounts are removed.
 This reduces the risk that these accounts could be compromised, which could adversely affect the University's reputation or lead to financial damage.

 Each RC Administrator must ensure that all data they are providing is accurate, services are managed conscientiously, and resources are allocated and used for their intended purposes.

 In terms of the Central Directory Service (CDS) and University Computing Accounts, this entails the following duties:

 - distributing initial passwords to new individuals with primary accounts (see below)

 - creating and managing delegates for group management

 When a primary account is created for a new faculty or staff member, an initial password is set for the account.
 The initial password is available to the RC Administrator in the RC Administrators SharePoint site.
 The RC Administrator should communicate this initial password to the individual directly or to the individual's supervisor or area manager.